bastian-pnptc/premaster/index.md

         STARTUP AUTOBAHN is our flagship innovation platform, located in Stuttgart.
 The platform is the largest in Europe and one of the latest programs of Plug and Play.
 STARTUP AUTOBAHN unites global young tech companies with the unrivalled tech expertise of Silicon Valley and the best of German engineering.

-        Founded by Plug and Play, Daimler AG, Hewlett Packard Enterprise, ZF, Porsche, DPDHL, Webasto and BASF we - together with our 20+ corporate partners - accelerate startups which develop innovative solutions in the fields of Future Mobility and Smart Production.
+        Founded by Plug and Play, Mercedes-Benz AG, Hewlett Packard Enterprise, ZF, Porsche, DPDHL, Webasto and BASF we - together with our 20+ corporate partners - accelerate startups which develop innovative solutions in the fields of Future Mobility and Smart Production.
 alumni:
   title: Alumni<br>Perks.
   tagline: 'What happens during your studies:'